Teddy34/gatsby-blog/blog/promise_resolve/index.md

 ```

 Surprise!
 It does not always return a promise...
 Obviously, we would have never written a function that throws instead of returning a failed promise but hey, you never know how things can throw, especially with external code.
-Note that a good type system would make sure that the API of the function is consistent.
+Note that a good type system would flag the inconsistent return type.

 So what happens if it will send a nasty empty string as URL?
 The some_fetching_function never returns a promise.
 Its execution will throw an error.
 Since there's no try-catch, it will try to find the first parent that has one in the call stack and we don't have one in `our_function_bad_version`.
 Therefore an error is thrown upward, unhandled.